The Golden Cups: Career

 Kenneth Ito traveled to Hawaii in mid-1968, and was not allowed a visa to return to Japan.
 He was replaced by keyboard player Mickey Yoshino, in time to record the band's second album The Golden Cups Album Vol. 2.
 This again featured covers of American pop hits like "Woman, Woman" alongside more adventurous numbers, producing what Julian Cope has called "a schizophrenic stalemate".
-Their next album was a live recording, Blues Message, on which the band performed versions of most of the tracks on the Paul Butterfield Blues Band's album East-West.
+Their next album was a live recording, Blues Message, on which the band performed versions of three of the tracks on the Paul Butterfield Blues Band's album East-West.

 In 1969, Eddie Ban left the group to form his own band, and Louis Kabe took over on guitar.
 Later albums included Super Live Session, heavily influenced by the album Super Session by Al Kooper and Mike Bloomfield; Recital, which featured orchestral versions of some of the group's hits; and Live Album with the Golden Cups, described by Julian Cope as "abominable".
 During this period the band underwent many personnel changes, with only Hirao and Kabe remaining constant.
 On New Year's Eve 1971/72, the band were playing in a club in Okinawa when the building caught fire and burned to the ground, taking all of the band's equipment and possessions with it.
 Although the group members were unharmed, they split up immediately afterwards.

 Aftermath

-Louis Kabe later led the band Speed, Glue and Shinki, and was then a member of rock band Pink Cloud.
-Kenneth Ito died in 1997.
-In 2003, most of the band's original members reunited for a concert in Yokohama, released as a live album.
+Louis Kabe later played bass in the psychedelic blues rock group Speed, Glue & Shinki, and was then a member of rock bands Pink Cloud and Vodka Collins.
+Eddie Ban returned to running his parents' Chinese restaurant in Yokohama.
+In 2003, most of the band's original members reunited for a concert in Yokohama and released as a live album.
 A full-length documentary about the band, The Golden Cups One More Time, was released in late 2004 and was followed by further concerts.

+Kenneth Ito died in 1997.
 Dave Hirao died as a result of oesophageal cancer in 2008 at the age of 63.
+Kabe died in 2020 at the age of 71.
+Manu also died in 2020 at the age of 71.